taufek/dockery/README.md

 that holds 2 folders:

 1. apps - where you setup your multiple ruby/rails projects
-1. rubydock - where you checkout RubyDock project.
+1. rubydock - where you checkout Dockery project.

 ```
 <main_folder>